 - may cause skin allergies (skin sens.
 1).

-ECHA’s Committee for Risk Assessment (RAC) supported proposals for additional harmonised classifications for BPA covering hazards for the aquatic environment (aquatic acute 1 and aquatic chronic 1) as well as proposals to classify BPS and bisphenol AF (BPAF) as toxic to reproduction (Repr.
+ECHA’s Committee for Risk Assessment (RAC) supported proposals to classify BPS and bisphenol AF (BPAF) as toxic to reproduction (Repr.
 1B).
-The opinions of RAC have been sent to the European Commission for decision.
+This classification for BPS starts applying in November 2023.
+The opinion of RAC on BPAF is in the European Commission for decision-making.

 2,2-bis(4'-hydroxyphenyl)-4-methylpentane may damage fertility and is very toxic to aquatic life.
 The substance also causes serious eye irritation.